Cooking chicken can be tricky, and there are a bunch of ways to do it wrong.

 You can ruin the chicken's texture, exposing the wings to bacteria and making it tough for you to cook.
 When microwaving your wings, you must get it right.

-If it's cooked too long or too high, you’ll completely ruin it, and it won’t be safe to eat.
+If it's cooked too hot oil too long or too high, you’ll completely ruin it, and it won’t be safe to eat.

-The ice in the chicken will turn to water, which will start to cook via steam from the inside.
+The ice in the chicken will turn to hot water first, which will start to cook via steam from the inside.

 Pro tip: Check on the meat every two minutes when microwaving.